 - IPv6 addressing: Unicast (link-local, unique-local, and global), Anycast

 - Device life cycle (Monitoring Security Policies by Device)

 - Adaptive FEC for optimizing TCP retransmits.

-- ALG support for FTP with NAT—Cisco IOS XE SD-WAN router provides FTP ALG support with network address translation – Direct Internet Access (NAT-DIA), SERVICE NAT, and Zone-Based Firewall (ZBFW).
+- ALG support for FTP client side with NAT—Cisco IOS XE SD-WAN router provides FTP ALG support with network address translation – Direct Internet Access (NAT-DIA), SERVICE NAT, and Zone-Based Firewall (ZBFW).

 - Template improvements: Network Design Builder, Device Profile Builder.

 - Packet duplication for loss correction

 SD-WAN Features Not Supported on IOS XE Devices

 - Standard IPsec with IKE version 1 or IKE version 2 for service-side connections

 - Interface level policer (however, policer is supported through the interface ACL)